Greek Yogurt Smoothie

 Peanut butter Banana Smoothie with Greek Yogurt is a go-to breakfast on-the-go in our house!
 It is full of flavor, not too-sweet, and packed with protein.
 This Greek Yogurt smoothie is the perfect start to your day and will keep you full until lunchtime!

-Ingredients in Greek Yogurt Smoothie
+Quick Look: Greek Yogurt Smoothie

 Milk - you can use any kind of milk that you prefer!
 We usually have 2% milk or unsweetened vanilla almond milk, which I love for smoothies.